Abul Khair–Neplyuyev conflict: Background

-The reason for the armed conflict between Abulkhair Khan and the governor of Orenburg was that the governor Ivan Neplyuyev supported and maintained a close friendship with Abul Khair’s enemy, Barak Sultan.
-Abul Khair himself well understood the true essence of this “famous” friendship, but he mistakenly considered the main reason for the rapprochement between the Orenburg governor and his ill-wisher to be the intrigues of Barak himself.
+The reason for the armed conflict between Abulkhair Khan and the governor of Orenburg was that the governor Ivan Neplyuyev supported and maintained a close friendship with Abul Khair's enemy, Barak Sultan.
+Abul Khair himself well understood the true essence of this "famous" friendship, but he mistakenly considered the main reason for the rapprochement between the Orenburg governor and his ill-wisher to be the intrigues of Barak himself.

-Subtly playing for several years on Abul Khair’s heightened pride, political ambitions and temper, Ivan Neplyuyev demonstratively showed signs of attention to his main opponent, calling him his “buddy and friend” in his personal letters, sending him gifts from Orenburg and giving the Sultan praise on various occasions and reasons (issued both on behalf of Empress Elizabeth and personally on behalf of herself).
+Subtly playing for several years on Abul Khair's heightened pride, political ambitions and temper, Ivan Neplyuyev demonstratively showed signs of attention to his main opponent, calling him his "buddy and friend" in his personal letters, sending him gifts from Orenburg and giving the Sultan praise on various occasions and reasons (issued both on behalf of Empress Elizabeth and personally on behalf of himself).

 Military conflict

 Conflict of 1743–1744

-Soon, detachments of Kazakhs, numbering between one thousand and two thousand people, according to various sources, launched attacks on the vicinity of the Ilyinskaya fortress and the Chestny Krest Redoubt, capturing about a hundred prisoners and driving off a large number of cattle.
+Soon, detachments of Kazakhs, numbering between 1,000 and 2,000 people, according to various sources, launched attacks on the vicinity of the Ilyinskaya fortress and the Chestny Krest Redoubt, capturing about a hundred prisoners and driving off a large number of cattle.
 The Kazakhs also raided the Kalmyk Ulus, capturing 300 Kalmyks and driving off a large number of livestock.
 One of the detachments attempted to break through to the Sorochinsk fortress, where the Abul Khair's son Qoja-Akhmed was situated, but the attempt was unsuccessful.
 To prevent further such actions, Russian officials first transferred Qoja-Akmed to St. Petersburg, and then to a Tatar Sloboda near Kazan, where he resided until the summer of 1748.

 After the unsuccessful raid, Abul Khair reportedly told the interpreters from the Orenburg commission who had come to his camp, "I will kill you here, like dogs."

 From 1743 to 1744, he organized several major raids on the border fortifications and settlements of the Yaik Cossacks, which culminated in "the defeat and capture of several Cherkas and Russian people."
 Additionally, he made several incursions into the Volga Kalmyks' nomadic lands, looted Russian and Central Asian caravans within his territories, and captured Russian residents, sending them to the auls of his subordinate sergeants and batyrs.